aragy/Huma.ai-GenAI-System/readme.md

 This project is designed to showcase the capabilities of combining retrieval mechanisms with advanced language models to provide informative and accurate answers.

-## Features

-- **Backend with FastAPI**: Serves the retrieval and generation logic, exposing RESTful endpoints.
-- **Frontend with Streamlit**: Provides a user-friendly interface for interacting with the system.
-- **Retrieval-Augmented Generation (RAG)**: Combines document retrieval with language generation to produce informative responses.
-- **Advanced Language Models**: Integration with GPT, Claude, and Gemini models.
-- **Docker Containers**: Facilitates deployment and execution in isolated environments.
-- **Docker Compose Orchestration**: Simplifies configuration and running of multiple containers.

 ## Project Structure
 ```bash
 Huma.ai-GenAI-System/